 The Toad for Oracle DB Admin Module is rich with features that assist the DBA in maintaining database stability by being able to quickly identify and solve issues, adjust important settings in the database, configure and manage changes to schemas and even monitor vital areas including alert logs.

-Term / Perpetual: Talk to our professionals: demos, custom solutions, volume discounts
+Talk to our professionals: demos, custom solutions, volume discounts.

 Not ready to buy?
-Get Toad for Oracle a 4th way ...
+Get Toad for Oracle a 3rd way … try it free for 30 days.

 Dan Hotka has several course offerings that use Toad and Toad Data Point.